 Our national reach expanded in 2003 with “Representations of Railroad Work, Past and Present,” a three-year program with major support from the North American Railway Foundation.
 The Center created seven photography exhibits that have been displayed on the east and west coasts and at eleven locations in between.
 Venues included Grand Central Terminal in New York City and the Wisconsin State Capitol in Madison.
 It’s Work, a summary report, features memorable photographs from these exhibits.
 We have explored visually the story of the people who built the railroads, rail by rail, sometimes using their own words.
 As these exhibitions continue to tour and as other individuals and institutions pick up the story, long-term impacts multiply.
 Thousands of people across the country have seen our exhibits’ provocative images and have learned from their informative captions about railroads, workers, and photography–and the impacts of all three.

 The Center, incorporated in 1997 as a nonprofit Wisconsin organization, has received 501(c)3 status from the U.S. Internal Revenue Service.
-The Donnelley and Lee Library at Lake Forest (Illinois) College serves as the center’s archive.
-Its journal, Railroad Heritage, is mailed to donors of $40 or more a year, of which $10 is reserved for a subscription.
-Send gifts to P.O.
-Box 259330, Madison, WI 53725-9330.
+The Donnelley and Lee Library at Lake Forest (Illinois) College serves as the Center’s archive.
+The Center’s quarterly journal, Railroad Heritage, is mailed to donors of $50 or more a year.
+Send gifts to 313 Price Place, Suite 13, Madison, WI 53705-3262

 In the Media

 - “Historic Photos Enter Digital Age,” Trains magazine, February 2008, page 66.

 - “Center Launches Internet Archive–railroadheritage.org,” Railway & Locomotive Historical Society Newsletter, Fall 2007, pages 22-24.